stevage/map-gl-utils/README.md

 // Like on('load') but fires immediately (and reliably) any time after map already loaded. map.U.onLoad(callback);

+// Gets the layer definition.
+Mapbox's `getLayer()` has weird paint and layout properties. const layer = map.U.getLayerStyle('mylayer');

+// Resets all other properties to default first.
+Ignores non-paint, non-layout properties. map.setLayerStyle('mylayer', {
+    lineWidth: 3
+});

-// properties() converts an object to a properties object accepted by Mapbox-GL-JS map.addLayer(map.U.properties({
+// properties() converts an object to a layer object accepted by Mapbox-GL-JS map.addLayer(map.U.properties({
     id: 'mylayer',
     source: 'mysource',